arrow Go back to list of posts

 Photo by Jakob Dalbjörn on Unsplash

-Networking involves interacting with others to build relationships that can support and further your career.
+Networking for lawyers involves interacting with others to build relationships that can support and further your career.

 As you meet new people at networking events, cocktail parties, or bar association meetups, you can trade the contact information that will allow you to follow up and develop strong connections.